-We have had three wonderful years of Women’s Football, with the establishment of three teams, promotion to VAFA Premier A in 2019, Senior Women’s Premierships in 2017 and 2018, and a Preliminary Final appearance for our Reserves in 2018 and 2019.
+We have had three wonderful years of Women’s Football, with the establishment of three teams, promotion to VAFA Premier A in 2019, Senior Women’s Premierships in 2017 and 2018, and Preliminary Final appearances for our Reserves in 2018 and 2019.

 It was disappointing for all that season 2020 was cancelled in response to the spread of COVID-19.
 It was a decision fully supported by our club to protect the health and safety of all club stakeholders.

 Our sights are now firmly set on season 2021 and having our three women’s teams back in competition.

 In 2021, our Seniors and Reserves will compete in Premier A which is the highest level of women’s football in the VAFA.
 We will be one of only eight clubs to compete in Premier A in 2021, joining Caulfield Grammarians, Marcellin, Kew, St Kevin’s, Old Trinity, Old Xavs and West Brunswick.